claudiorivera/expense-tracker-new/README.md

 # expense-tracker-new

 This is my version of the [Expense Tracker from Traversy Media's YouTube course](https://github.com/bradtraversy/expense-tracker-react), remade from scratch.
-My first version (following that course) [is located here](https://github.com/claudiorivera/expense-tracker).

-The app uses React Context and Hooks, and this time around, I decided to use Material UI for styling.
+The app uses React Context and Hooks, and I decided to use Material UI for styling.
 There are other minor tweaks, as well, including a different server directory structure that came from `express-generator`.

 # Install